dtjohnson/xlsx-populate/backlog.md

 * Selected cells in sheet (worksheet->sheetViews->sheetView->selection->sqref)
 * Support rich text (in cell values and shared strings)
-* Sheet: Rename, move, delete.
-May require manipulating/clearing formulas.
+* Sheet: Rename, delete.
+Will require manipulating/clearing formulas.
 * When clearing a shared formula ref cell, we should move the shared formula ref to another.
 * Returning a shared formula in a not ref cell returns "SHARED".
 We should return a translated formula.
 * ColumnRange, RowRange, Group